rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

-Under the gold standard, it wasn't the king that gave value to the money, it was the gold.
+Under the gold standard, it wasn't the king that gave value to money, it was the gold.
- The monetary value of the gold was all that mattered.
+ The monetary value of gold was all that mattered.
 Similarly, under a Bitcoin standard,
  Bitcoin is all that will matter,